An Oracle ULA (Oracle Unlimited License Agreement) is:

 What is an Oracle ULA?

-An Oracle Unlimited License Agreement (ULA) is a contract that grants organizations unlimited licenses for specific Oracle products over a fixed term, typically three years.
+An Oracle Unlimited License Agreement (ULA) is a contract with Oracle that grants an organization the right to deploy an unlimited quantity of specific Oracle software products for a fixed period, typically around three yearsโ.

 Key Features of an Oracle ULA